RabbITCybErSeC/MongoDB-Kubernetes-Persistant-Storage/README.md

 ## How to add to your minikube?

-(Note for specifying your own data path clone the repo and specify your data path.
+(Note for specifying your own data path clone the repo and specify your data path in the localstoragevolume.yml file.
 The current data path might not give you persistance)

 ### Set the secrets for MongoDB: `admin`, `admin` (Note this is not Secure, and should not be used in production environments!!).
 Do you want to change the credentials?